Rhode Island Red

 Their concern is that the “old type” or heritage strain of Rhode Island Reds, which is larger and darker and tends to be broody, is decreasing in number as the breed, in general, is changing to meet more popular industry standards.

 What Does Being on The Watch List Mean?

 A breed listed on the watch list means that there are less than 2,500 birds registered in the US and fewer than 10,000 registered in the world.

 The heritage stain will lays fewer eggs, who’s total egg count would be at the lower end of the spectrum.
-Their other major difference from the industrial strain is the lack of taste and texture in the meat.
+Another major difference from the industrial strain is the lack of taste and texture in the meat.

 Rhode Island Red will lay throughout the year and may lay longer when artificial light is provided in the months with less sunlight.
 They begin laying eggs between 18 and 20 weeks of age.
 Some hens have been reported to lay as early as 16 weeks.

 The old type make great mothers.
 Even though the broodiness has been selectively bred out of Rhode Island Reds, some birds can still get extremely broody and sit on a nest until the babies are hatched or her broodiness has been broken.